 Rent Regulator’s extensive knowledge as licensed real estate brokers allows us to analyze and underwrite properties to ensure that tenants do not leave any money on the table.
 By aligning themselves with successful lawyers, each tenant can rest assured that they have the best team going to bat for them.

 We do NOT charge consultation fees.
 We get paid only if and when we win your case, whether it is an overcharge or buyout.
 We get a percentage of your returns upon the completion of a successful case.
 We only get paid if you do.

 A rent history is a collection of the annual registered rents for a Rent Stabilized apartment.
 Since 1984, the Division of Housing Community Renewal has been collecting and recording data on both the legal and preferential rent for each Rent Stabilized apartment.
 Under law, the rent information provided is confidential and can only be released to the apartment’s legal tenant, the building owner, or their authorized representative.

 There are three ways to get your rent History: 1.
 Phone 718 739 6400 2.
 E-mail email@example.com 3.
 In person or mail at 92-31 Union Hall Street, Jamaica, New York 11433.
 For quick and easy access to your rent history, we have a ready-made email for you to send to DHCR, just fill in your name and address and they will mail it to you within a week.
 Once you get your rent History Contact Us and we will give you the Green, Yellow or Red Light.

 For quick and easy access to your rent history,

-please call or contact us by email by clicking here
+please call the number below or feel free to send an email by clicking here

 Many Rent Stabilization apartments are not being registered with the State and as a result are incorrectly treated as free market.